 Playa Grande, Dominican Republic

-Located on an undeveloped site in the Dominican Republic, the Retreat at Playa Grande is designed to take full advantage of the pristine beach scape at the front of the property, balancing expansive views of the Atlantic Ocean with the experience of the lush, dense jungle that dominates the majority of the site.
-The project includes a main house, lunch terrace, pool, spa pavilion, and guest house, totaling approximately 25,000 square feet.
+Located on an undeveloped site in the Dominican Republic, the Lodge at Playa Grande is designed to take full advantage of the pristine beach scape at the front of the property, balancing expansive views of the Atlantic Ocean with the experience of the lush, dense jungle that dominates the majority of the site.
+The Lodge is one of five structures that make up the Wellness Retreat at Playa Grande.
+The project also includes a guest house, yoga pavilion, beach spa and glitch house, totaling approximately 30,000 square feet.

 Structural Engineer: Silman

-The Playa Grande Main House is the result of collaboration with local architect Estudio Sarah Garcia and landscape architect Juan Diego Vasquez.
+The Playa Grande Lodge is the result of collaboration with local architect Estudio Sarah Garcia and landscape architect Juan Diego Vasquez.